Developer Program Policies

 - Ads Context and Attribution:

-- Ads must be presented in context or clearly state which app or extension they are bundled with.
-Ads must also be easily removable by either adjusting the settings or uninstalling the app or extension altogether.
+- Ads must be presented in context or clearly state which product they are bundled with.
+Ads must also be easily removable by either adjusting the settings or uninstalling the product altogether.
 Ads may not simulate or impersonate system notifications or warnings.

 - Ad Walls: